Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 The 23Ah battery allows for a maximum range of 45 miles on the D4+.
 Having such a massive battery certainly adds to its weight.
 The Nanrobot D4+ weighs a staggering 77 lbs.
 The battery charging time is 10 to 12 hours, but with so much range, you won’t need to charge it frequently.
 The company has however provided two charging ports to cut the charging time in half.

-There is a quick release lever so that you can fold it in a couple seconds.
+There is a quick release lever so that you can fold the scooter in a couple seconds.
 However, at 77 lbs of weight, it is meant to stored straight away – you can’t carry it with you.

 The company has done a great job at making this mean machine as user friendly as possible.
 The handlebar is height adjustable, which is a rare feature in electric scooters.
 Add to that five shock absorbers to smoothen out your rides and you have the perfect balance of performance and comfort.
 It even has large 10-inch pneumatic tires that absorb shocks and bumps to give you a pleasant ride.